Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

 \subsection{Simple Evidence Does Not Help Consumers}

 Here, we show that when trading with a monopolist, consumers do not benefit from personalized pricing if the evidence structure is simple relative to a benchmark in which personalized pricing is impossible.
-As we described above, the interim payoff of each type $t$ without personalized pricing is $\max\{v(t)-p^*,0\}$ where $p^*$ is the monopolist's optimal price.
-Relative to that benchmark, we show that there are equilibria with simple evidence that make all consumer types worse off, but no equilibrium in which \emph{any} type is strictly better off.
-The argument that we use here generalizes that of \Cref{Section-Example}.
+Recall that the interim payoff of each type $t$ without personalized pricing is $\max\{v(t)-p^*,0\}$ where $p^*$ is the monopolist's optimal price.
+Generalizing the argument of \Cref{Section-Example}, we show that there are equilibria with simple evidence that make all consumer types worse off and there are no equilibrium in which \emph{any} type is strictly better off.

-To see how consumers may be worse off, consider the equilibrium in which the consumer fully reveals her type with probability $1$ and the monopolist charges a price of $v(t)$ when the consumer reveals that her type is $t$; off-path, the seller's beliefs are \emph{maximally skeptical} in that he believes that the consumer's type is one with the highest valuation with probability $1$.
-In this equilibrium, the monopolist extracts all surplus, and so consumers are clearly worse off than without personalized pricing.
+That consumers may be worse off is easily illustrated through the equilibrium in which the consumer fully reveals her type with probability $1$ and the monopolist charges a price of $v(t)$.
+Off-path, the seller's beliefs are \emph{maximally skeptical} in that he believes that the consumer's type has the highest possible valuation with probability $1$.
+The monopolist thus extracts all surplus, and so consumers are clearly worse off.

-But there are also partially revealing equilibria in which only those types below a cutoff reveal themselves.
-For example, there exists an equilibrium in which all types $t$ where $v(t)\geq p^*$ stay silent and only types below disclose; this results in payoffs for the consumer identical to that without personalized pricing.
-From an interim perspective, this is the best equilibrium for consumers. \begin{proposition} With simple evidence, across all equilibria, the consumer's interim payoff is bounded above by $\max\{v(t)-p^*,0\}$. \end{proposition} In equilibrium, the seller extracts all surplus from any consumer who reveals her type.
-Each equilibrium can then be described by a price $\tilde{p}$ that is faced by those who do not.
-Of course, only those types whose valuation exceeds $\tilde{p}$ choose to purchase at that price.
-In equilibrium, $\tilde{p}$ is at least $p^*$; otherwise, the seller would wish to increase prices.
+But there are also partially revealing equilibria in which only those types below a cutoff are revealed.
+For example, there exists an equilibrium in which all types $t$ where $v(t)\geq p^*$ send the message $T$ and only types below $p^*$ reveal.
+This equilibrium results in payoffs for the consumer identical to that without personalized pricing.
+This is the consumer-optimal equilibrium.

+\begin{proposition} With simple evidence, across all equilibria, the consumer's interim payoff is bounded above by $\max\{v(t)-p^*,0\}$. \end{proposition}